vvr25/mywebclass-simulation-intermediate/sprint_1_project_analysis.md

 # Overview.

-ey there, MyWebClassers!
+Hey there, MyWebClassers!
 It's your CEO Keith, and I'm here to talk to you about implementing lean processes and agile project management methodologies.
 Now, I know what you're thinking, "Oh great, more work for us to do."
 But trust me, this is going to be a game-changer for our project, and I promise to make it funny!

 First off, let's talk about breaking down projects into smaller, more manageable tasks.
 Think of it like eating a giant pizza.
 You don't try to shove the whole thing in your mouth at once, right?
 (Unless you're trying to impress someone, but that's a different story.)
 Instead, you take small, manageable bites, savoring each delicious slice.
 That's exactly what we're going to do with our project tasks.
 We're going to take small, manageable bites, savoring each delicious accomplishment along the way.